Scope of IFRS 3

 – settlements of pre-existing relationships between acquirer and target and

-– remuneration of employees or former owners of the target for future services.
+– remuneration of employees or former owners of the target for future services (see also IFRS 16.B55(a) and January 2013 IFRIC update).

 IFRS 3.B50 lists factors to consider when assessing whether a transaction should be accounted for separately from a business combination.
 These include reasons for the transaction, who initiated the transaction and timing of the transaction.
 Additionally, paragraphs IFRS 3.B54-B55 provide detailed guidance on contingent payments to employees or former owners of the target that help to determine whether such payments are remuneration for future service or a contingent consideration for the target.